-5. Neither the Managing Director nor the Whole-Time Directors of the Company receiveany remuneration or commission from its holding company.
+5. Neither the Managing Director nor the Whole-time Directors of the Company receiveany remuneration or commission from its holding company.

 Your Directors would like to express their grateful appreciation for the assistance andco-operation received from Banks Government Authorities Business Associates andshareholders during the year under review.
 Your Directors wish to place on record theirdeep sense of appreciation for the devoted services of the executives staff and workersof the Company for its success.

-| ||By Order of the Board |
+| ||For and on behalf of the Board |

 | ||Sd/- |

-|Place: New Delhi ||VIJAY BANSAL |
+|Place: New Delhi ||(Chairman and Managing Director) |